SouravAggarwal/Neural-Network-from-Scratch/README.md

 # Implementaion of L-layer Neural Network from Scratch

 ## 1. Define Helper functions for General L-layer Neural Network
-These funcitions can be used to define NN with different configurations for other dataset as well.
+These funcitions can be used to define NN with diferent configurations for other dataset as well.
 - Introduction
 - Initialize Parameters(W,b)
 - Forward Propagation